Documentation

 From the My codelists page, click Create a codelist.

-To create an OPCS-4 or dm+d codelist, please see the notes at the bottom of this page.
+To create an OPCS-4 codelist, please see the notes elsewhere on this documentation page.

 If you are a member of an organisation, you can also choose an owner for the codelist (your own account or an organisation account).